MGCodesandStats/terms/README.md

 # TERMS AND CONDITIONS

-By using this website (where "website" includes this website **michael-grogan.com** and any associated sites such as external blogs and social media pages), you hereby agree to the below terms and conditions as set out by me, Michael Grogan, henceforth known as “The Author”.
+By using this website (where "website" includes this website **michael-grogan.com**, the associated [MGCodesandStats GitHub repository](https://github.com/mgcodesandstats), and any associated sites such as external blogs and social media pages), you hereby agree to the below terms and conditions as set out by me, Michael Grogan, henceforth known as “The Author”.
 These terms and conditions are subject to alteration at any time.
 If you do not agree with the below terms and conditions, then please do not use this website.

 ## 1. “AS IS” BASIS